jaisharx/react-expense-tracker/README.md

 # Simple Expense Tracker
-Loosing track of all you spending.
-No problem.
+Loosing track of all you spending?
+No problem!
 Expense tracker is here for the rescue.

 <img src="preview.png">